zephyrproject-rtos/zephyr/samples/boards/mec15xxevb_assy6853/power_management/README.rst

    Wake from Deep Sleep
    ResumeBBBAA

 note:: The values shown above might differ.
+And regarding the sample (ignoring the latency and cycle counts), this is expected behavior.
+It runs 4 sets of scenarios, each repeating 5 times.
+So you will see repeating messages.
+After all these, it simply idles with nothing to do.
+But it's not suitable for sanitycheck tool, because a timeout error will be met when running this testcase.
+So necessary to skip sample if using sanitycheck testing.